gnosischain/documentation/docs/specs/bridges/eth-gc/nft-omnibridge-extension/nft-transfer-example.md

 Once the transaction is verified and included in a block, the token will be transferred to the same account on Ethereum that called the `relayTokens` method.

-## -> Ethereum to xDai
+## -> Ethereum to Gnosis Chain

 The following process is similar to the above using Etherscan rather than BlockScout to write transactions.
-You will not need to manually execute on the xDai side, it is automated when bridging NFTs from Ethereum to xDai.
+You will not need to manually execute on the Gnosis Chain side, it is automated when bridging NFTs from Ethereum to Gnosis Chain.

 ## 1) Locate your NFT